hbctraining/In-depth-NGS-Data-Analysis-Course/sessionII/lessons/02_alignment_quality.md

 **Exercise**

-Now that we have done this for one sample, let's try using the same commands to perform the indexing on a the Irrelevant replicate 1 and copy over the index (bai) file along with the corresponding BAM file to your laptop.
+Now that we have done this for one sample, let's try using the same commands on the Irrelevant replicate 1 sample.

+1. Create an index for the BAM file.
+2. Copy over the index (bai) file along with the corresponding BAM file to your laptop.
 Then upload the BAM file into IGV for visualization.

-1. How does the MOV10 gene look in the control sample in comparison to the overexpression sample?
+3. How does the MOV10 gene look in the control sample in comparison to the overexpression sample?
-2. Take a look at a few other genes by typing into the search bar.
+4. Take a look at a few other genes by typing into the search bar.
 For example, PPM1J and PTPN22.
 How do these genes compare?

 ***